Roboy/tss18-robotsinmusicalimprovisation/midi_controller/README.md

 6. Wait for all deliveries :D

 7. (OPTIONAL) Assemble PCB using the ordered components.
-All components except the buttons and on/off switch are placed on the PC.
+All components except the buttons and on/off switch are placed on the PCB.

 8. Laser cut the case using ./midi_controller_case/ble_midi_controller_case.ai